drshahizan/software-engineering/materials/module4/wannursofea/readme.md

 ## Requirements Engineering
 Requirements engineering is the process of eliciting, analyzing, specifying, validating, and managing the requirements for a software system.
 In the context of an academic course registration system, the requirements engineering process is crucial for ensuring that the system meets the needs of its stakeholders, including students, faculty members, and university administrators.

-The requirements engineering process for an academic course registration system typically involves the following steps:
+The requirements engineering process for an academic advisor system typically involves the following steps:

 ### 1.Student and advisor profiles
 The system should have profiles for both students and advisors.
 This will allow students to connect with their assigned advisors and allow advisors to access student information and academic records.